 - U.S. Geological Survey

-- Department of Conservation, Maine Geological Survey
+- Department of Agriculture, Conservation and Forestry, Maine Geological Survey

-- Department of Conservation, Maine Forest Service
+- Department of Agriculture, Conservation and Forestry, Maine Forest Service

 - National Weather Service - Gray office